Meghan Markle And Prince Harry Expecting Second Child

 The news also came with an official photo of Markle lying on Prince Harry, cradling her growing bump as they both smile.
 The image was taken by the couple’s go-to photographer Misan Harriman.

-The good news follows Markle revealing that the couple suffered a miscarriage in a piece she wrote for the New York Times.
+The good news follows Markle revealing that the couple suffered a miscarriage in a piece she wrote for the New York Times back in November.

 “I felt a sharp cramp.
 I dropped to the floor with [Archie] in my arms, humming a lullaby to keep us both calm, the cheerful tune a stark contrast to my sense that something was not right,” she wrote.